trinodb/trino-query-ui/README.md

   npm run check
 ```

-This command runs both eslint and prettier, as defined in **package.json**
+This command runs both ESLint and Prettier, as defined in **package.json**.

 ## Philosophy

-This UI's purpose is to provide an environment where once the cluster is stood up, executing queries and exploring data sets can be done right away.
-The idended use cases are:
+This UI's purpose is to provide an environment where, once the cluster is up,
+you can immediately execute queries and explore data sets.
+The intended use
+cases are:
 * Initial proof-of-concept queries.
 * Exploration of data sets.
 * Performance analysis.
-* Adhoc query execution.
+* Ad hoc query execution.
-* Quickly enabling a data engineering team to start work before other integrations are in place.
+* Quickly enabling a data engineering team to start work before other
+  integrations are in place.
 * Early demos.

-The approach taken:
+The approach:
-1. Direct integration into Trino UI
+1. Direct integration into the Trino UI
-   - No need for additional authentication hop (although it could be added in the future)
+   - No need for an additional authentication hop (although it could be added
+     in the future)
-   - Auth as the user executing the query if using Oauth2
+   - Authenticates as the user executing the query when using OAuth2
    - Trino does the heavy lifting
-2. Don't need to think, just write a query
+2. Remove friction so you can simply write a query
-   - Autocomplete must be aware of not just Trino language but tables and columns
+   - Autocomplete understands the Trino language, tables, and columns
-   - Syntax highlighting, validation
+   - Provides syntax highlighting and validation
-   - Comprehensive catalog explorer
+   - Offers a comprehensive catalog explorer
-3. No black box query execution
+3. Avoid black-box query execution
-   - Show progress and details of execution: people ask "why is my query slow" but mostly this is because they are only shown a spinner for 10 minutes.
+   - Show progress and execution details.
+People ask "why is my query slow?"
+     mostly because they only see a spinner for minutes.
-   - Link to Trino query UI to drill into query performance
+   - Link to the Trino Query UI to drill into query performance
-   - Show stages and split counts like Trino console client
+   - Show stages and split counts like the Trino console client
-4. Easy to navigate
+4. Keep the experience easy to navigate

-### Gaps and Future Direction
+### Gaps and future direction

-* The ability to save queries and use source control requires either back end capabilities in the Trino service or can utilize Trino to write queries as tables.
+* Saving queries and using source control require either backend capabilities
+  in the Trino service or leveraging Trino to write queries as tables.
 * No autocomplete for the Trino function list.
-* Basic graphing capabilities - looking at a table is not enough even for inspecting data sets.
+* Basic graphing capabilities are still missing—looking at a table alone is
+  not enough even for inspecting data sets.
-* No LLM copilot integration yet, this is done badly in many query UIs and if done well could make query crafting very fast, and solve other issues like translation from other query languages.
+* No LLM copilot integration yet.
+Many query UIs implement this poorly, but,
+  done well, it could make query crafting fast and help translate from other
+  query languages.
-* Parameters and string replace: this is partly implemented in `SubstitutionEditor` and should support both SQL parameters and string replacement.
+* Parameters and string replacement are only partly implemented in
+  `SubstitutionEditor` and should support both SQL parameters and string
+  replacement.